 Ongoing improvements in mitigating the virus resulted in updated guidance from the CDC and the governor's office.
-While safety precautions remain in place, many activities and services have returned to normal operations.
+While safety precautions remain in place, activities and services have returned to normal operations.
 Many group therapies have resumed.
 Also, assessments by interns while at the Parole Commission are now in-person.
-Supervision remains in-person at the respective sites, and seminars have returned to being in-person.
-Moving forward, several seminars will remain virtual, both for convenience and so a greater breadth of presenters can participate in the training.
+Supervision remains in-person at the respective sites, and seminars have returned to beina in-person.
+Movina forward. seminars will remain virtual, both for convenience and so a greater breadth of presenters can participate in the training.

-Additionally, our program has decided to conduct all future interviews through the WebEx platform.
+Our program conducts interviews through a virtual platform (WebEx or Microsoft Teams).
 Interviewees will have an opportunity to meet the current interns virtually and get information from a brief video that provides an overview and introduction to the internship faculty.